 One of these will set you back around $20,000, but it might be well spent when you think about how impressed your friends will be.
 I can’t help but think maybe the guys from Daft Punk own one or two of these.

 You are not limited to just the above four brands.
 There are other brands of fiberglass pool furniture that have been manufactured over the years.
 The records surrounding these companies, along with the companies themselves, are long gone.
-It seems that there were many popup manufacturers and brands of fiberglass pool furniture that lasted for a while before quickly disappearing.
-Next time you are estate sale shopping, keep your eyes out for one or two of these funky loungers.
+It seems that there were many popup manufacturers and brands of fiberglass pool furniture that lasted for a short while before quickly disappearing.
+This makes the hunt even more special.
+Next time you are estate sale shopping, keep your eyes out for one of these funky loungers.